-For bias, normalize and improved the model was tested with hidden connectivity ranging from 7 till 98 with an interval of 7.
-From outputs, best connectivity was chosen based on min MSE.
+The filter size was changed from 2 till 20 with intervals of 2.
+For each of the filter size each model was tested with hidden connectivity ranging from 7 till 98 with an interval of 7.
+From outputs, for each kernel best connectivity was chosen based on min MSE.

-The created dataset was used in three different ways to predict different parameters.

-a.
-In the First experiment the model was trained to predict only commit status which can be one of 1 and 0.

-b.
-In the Second experiment model was trained to predict the dispatch for ED.

-c.
-Lastly, the model was fed with the input data and tried to predict UC and ED params together.
+Model was also tested for three different inputs for each of the cases mentioned above.
+First the model was fed the data and was used to predict only commit status which can be one of 1 and 0.
+Second test involved feeding the model with the input data and trying to predict the dispatch for ED.
+Lastly, the model was fed with the input data and tried to predict UC and ED params together